 Having a prior stroke also increases the chance of having a second episode.
 These are the medical conditions and common risk factors that cause a stroke.
 The following factors can be preventable and avoided.
 Smoking and alcohol abuse are individual risk factors that predispose to stroke.
 Abuse of stimulant drugs such as amphetamine and cocaine, and using oral contraceptive pills are risk factors predisposing to stroke.

 Some conditions and risk factors that are unavoidable and unpreventable to have a stroke.
-The male gender has an increased chance to have a stroke.
-Elder-aged people are more commonly affected due to this condition.
-Certain races are more prone to develop stroke.
+The male gender has an increased chance of having a stroke.
+Elderly people are more commonly affected due to this condition.
+Certain races are more prone to developing stroke.
 The other significant risk factors are elevated hematocrit, lower socioeconomic status, and type A personality.